SINGAPORE THERAPEUTICS DEVELOPMENT REVIEW (STDR) 2022 CALL FOR PROPOSALS

-(a) Direct submission of Letter of Intent (LOI) to the Pilot Stage, or
+- Direct submission of Letter of Intent (LOI) to the Pilot stage, or

-**Phase 2 projects may set aside a portion of their budget to work with their institution’s commercialisation office to develop a commercialisation plan.
+Project teams may set aside a portion of their budget to work with their institution’s commercialisation office to develop a commercialisation plan during Phase 2.

 Selection of successful proposals would be based on the following evaluation criteria:

 - Medical Need and Market Evaluation

 - Development Plans

 Applicants may refer to the Information Sheet Annex A for a more detailed evaluation criteria for the STDR Pilot stage.